nitaybz/homebridge-sensibo-ac/README.md

 - Modes "FAN" and "DRY" (dehumidifier) will create their own accessories only if you have this ability inside Sensibo app.
 - Fan Speed ("Rotation Speed" in Home app) And Swing ("Oscillate" in Home app) will show in the accessory settings, but only if you have this capability in Sensibo app.
 - "Horizontal" Swing capability in Sensibo app will show up as a normal switch in HomeKit (because there is no other way to control horizontal swing at the moment)
+- **NEW! -**  use `"ignoreHomeKitDevices": true` to automatically ignore, skip or remove HomeKit supported devices like Sensibo Air and Sensibo Pure.

 ### State Polling